 Texas has 3,700 named streams and 15 major rivers.
 The largest of these rivers is the Rio Grande.
 Other major rivers include the Pecos, the Brazos, Colorado, and Red River, which forms the border with Oklahoma

-Other significantly sized cities and important towns include Laredo, Lubbock, Irving, Bandera, Brownsville, Grand Prairie, Pasadena, Mesquite, McAllen, Carrollton, Waco, Abilene, Beaumont, Denton, McKinney, Midland and Killeen.
+Other significantly sized cities and important towns include Laredo, Irving, Bandera, Brownsville, Grand Prairie, Pasadena, Mesquite, McAllen, Carrollton, Waco, Abilene, Beaumont, Denton, McKinney, Midland and Killeen.

 © All Rights Reserved Utrecht